Moving to Mauritius

 Exchange rate approx. 1 USD = 46.94 MUR (April 2026).
 Costs vary significantly by location — Grand Baie and Tamarin are generally the most expensive areas; interior towns such as Moka, Rose-Hill, and Quatre-Bornes offer more affordable options.

-Best Areas to Live in Mauritius for Expats
+Best Areas to Consider When Moving to Mauritius

 The most cosmopolitan area on the island.
 Vibrant expat community, excellent amenities, restaurants, and shopping.
 Best variety of international schools nearby.